josmar-crwdstffng/angular/aio/tools/example-zipper/README.md

 There are appropriate `package.json` files for each type of example in the boilerplate directories.
 If there is no special `package.json` file for an example type, the one from the `cli` boilerplate directory will be used instead.

-The `exampleZipper.mjs` won't include any `System.js` related files for CLI-based projects.
+The `exampleZipper.mjs` will not include any `System.js` related files for CLI-based projects.

 ## The zipper.json